 Online competition, the overall economic climate, and a lack of consumer/millennial demand are the top three challenges identified in JCK’s second annual State of the Jewelry Industry Report for 2019.

-The survey polled 500 respondents, mostly retailers, and including a sample of manufacturers, designers and wholesalers.
-Social media now tops the list of priorities to combat these challenges, replacing improvements to the in-store buying experience, which ranked highest priority in 2018 (although a third still consider this very important).
+The survey polled 500 respondents, primarily retailers, and included a sample of manufacturers, designers, and wholesalers.
+Social media now tops the list of priorities to combat these challenges, replacing improvements to the in-store buying experience, which ranked as the highest priority in 2018 (although a third still consider this very important).

 “Customers are smarter than ever.
-Competition is no longer limited to direct competitors, rather consumers comparing each retailer to the best service they’ve ever had,” Hyken says. ““Amazon, Zappos, hotels like the Ritz Carlton and Four Seasons: ‘Why can’t you be as good as this guy, raising the bar continually.
+Competition is no longer limited to direct competitors; rather, consumers are comparing each retailer to the best service they’ve ever had,” Hyken says.
+“Amazon, Zappos, hotels like the Ritz Carlton and Four Seasons: ‘Why can’t you be as good as this guy, raising the bar continually.
 Satisfaction is a rating; loyalty is an emotion.
 There’s a difference between a satisfied and loyal customer.
-We want people to enjoy doing business with us, and refer their friends, and that doesn’t happen if we’re just satisfactory.”
+We want people to enjoy doing business with us and refer their friends, and that doesn’t happen if we’re just satisfactory.”

-Hyken references companies like Scandinavian Airlines and Disney, companies that focus on the customer journey, with each interaction treated as an opportunity to make a good first impression.
-Called “cast members”, Disney employees are trained “to manage the magic” of the brand throughout the experience, he cites.
+Hyken references companies like Scandinavian Airlines and Disney, companies that focus on the customer journey, with each interaction treated as an opportunity to make an excellent first impression.
+Called “cast members,” Disney employees are trained “to manage the magic” of the brand throughout the experience, he cites.

-Fine is not fine, Hyken emphasizes, calling it the “F bomb” of customer service.
+The fine is not fine, Hyken emphasizes, calling it the “F-bomb” of customer service.
 “FINE = Fake smile, Insincere feedback, Never coming back.
 Emotionless.”
 But he advocates that amazing is not out of reach.